Trilinos: Features

 Trilinos supports distributed-memory parallel computation through the Message Passing Interface (MPI).
 In addition, some Trilinos packages have growing support for shared-memory parallel computation.
-They do so by means of the Kokkos package in Trilinos, which provides a common C++ interface over various parallel programming models, including OpenMP, POSIX Threads, and CUDA.
+They do so by means of the Kokkos package, which provides a common C++ interface over various parallel programming models, including OpenMP, POSIX Threads, and CUDA.

 Programming languages

 Most Trilinos packages are written in C++.
 Trilinos version 12.0 and later requires C++11 support.
 Some Trilinos packages, like ML and Zoltan, are written in C. A few packages, like Epetra, have optional implementations of some computational kernels in Fortran, but Fortran is not required to build these packages.

 Some Trilinos packages have bindings for other programming languages.
-These include Python, C, Fortran, and Matlab.
+These include Python, C, Fortran, and MATLAB.

 Software licenses

 Each Trilinos package may have its own software license.
 Most packages are Open-source; most of these have a Modified BSD license, while a few packages are under the GNU Lesser General Public License (LGPL).
-The BLAS, and LAPACK libraries are required dependencies.
+The BLAS and LAPACK libraries are required dependencies.